 Scholarly activities include but are not limited to involvement in basic and applied research, writing and publication, and presentations to professional and learned societies.

 Artistic endeavors include but are not limited to involvement in musical and theatrical performances, art exhibits or shows, creative writing, composition of music, writing scripts, and participation in related projects.

+These scholarly activities and artistic endeavors should result in specific measurable outcomes such as publications in peer review journals and /or artistic productions.

 Professional Growth and Activities

 Professional growth and participation in professional activities are required of all members of the faculty.
-Professional growth and professional activities include but are not limited to attendance at professional meetings, holding office in professional organizations, service on professional committees, participation in workshops, seminars, and c courses, and self-study
+Professional growth and professional activities include but are not limited to attending professional meetings, participating in professional development seminars and workshops, and holding offices in professional organizations and professional committees.

 Participation in Non-Teaching Activities

-Participation in non-teaching activities includes such activities as university service, advising of students, and public service.
+Participation in non-teaching activities is required of all members of the faculty.
+Participation in non-teaching activities includes such activities as university service, advising of students, participating in the SACSCOC accreditation process, and public service.

-University service includes but is not limited to committee service, recruitment, curriculum development, orientation, registration, commencement, and development of grant proposals.
+University service includes but is not limited to committee service, student recruitment, student retention, curriculum development, orientation, registration, commencement, and development of grant proposals.

 Advising and counseling of students includes but is not limited to academic advising, preparation of degree plans, scheduling of classes, career counseling, and referral to appropriate university or community services.
 This category also includes advising and sponsoring student organizations.

+University requires office hours.
+Faculty must maintain at least two and a half office hours per course per week at the campus in which the course is delivered.
+Faculty must publish these in their syllabi, on their doors, and in the directory.
+Faculty must maintain at least sixty percent of office hours in person.
+Faculty with remote agreements must maintain the same number of office hours synchronously online.
+If faculty is teaching one or more online courses, at least two and a half hours of office hours must be online.

 Public service includes but is not limited to service to schools, government agencies, private enterprise, and the community for which the faculty member receives no remuneration.

+Developing curricula is part of the normal workload of faculty except in the following cases: 1) when contracted by the administration to develop core curriculum online courses, and 2) when contracted by the administration to develop grant funded programs.

 Responsibility for Implementing and Reporting

 Workload assignments are primarily the responsibility of the chairs of the academic departments.
 The chairs must ensure that the workloads of faculty members within their departments are equitable and reasonable.
 This must include the cumulative total of classroom and laboratory instruction, academic advising, committee membership, guidance of student organizations, research, and service to the public.
 Instructional loads should also account for such things as number of preparations, number of students taught, the nature of the subject, and the help available from secretaries and teaching assistants.
 The chairs and members of the faculty must agree upon the workload and weights of various responsibilities and designate these on the Faculty Evaluation Form FE-4 at the beginning of each academic year.
+Chairs must ensure that the workload of faculty members within their departments does not exceed six semester credit hours above the normal course load.
 The chairs are accountable to their respective college deans.

 Reductions in the normal workload are recommended by the department chair, approved by the college dean, and reported to the executive vice president and provost.